StreamState/terraform-k8s-configuration/README.md

 * minikube ssh
 * ping host.minikube.internal

-put this IP adress in spark-streamin.yaml for the broker:
+put this IP adress in [the spark config](./spark-streaming.yaml) for the broker:

 arguments:
     - [the ip address]:19092